digitaltrails/vdu_controls/README.md

 * 2.0.1
   * Fix D-Bus client code for python versions prior to 3.11.
   * Fix infinite-loop when altering an existing FIFO lux-meter in the Lux-Dialog.
-  * Fix the refresh of the LuxDialog meter-readout/plot when changing to a new meter.
+  * Fix the refresh of the Lux-Dialog meter-readout/plot when changing to a new meter.
-  * Apply context-aware defaults to the LuxDialog device file-chooser.
+  * Apply context-aware defaults to the Lux-Dialog device file-chooser.
   * Improve/fix the handling of displays/laptop-displays that may be detected but lack proper DDC.
   * Force the file-picker to always show devices and FIFOs - it wasn't showing then on some desktops.

 * 2.0.0
   * Added an optional D-Bus interface to ddcutil for up to 10x faster response times.
-  * Added an immediate-lighting-check button and corresponding context-menu item (when lux-metering is enabled).
+  * Added an immediate-lighting-check button and corresponding main-menu item (when lux-metering is enabled).
   * Added an ambient-light-control for manual lux input, one slider to adjust brightness on all displays.
   * Added more preset icons.